Fossil Creek: Course

 Fossil Springs, the head water of Fossil Creek, arises at an elevation of 6510 ft above sea level on the Mogollon Rim in Coconino County north of Strawberry.
 For about the first 3 mi, the creek's flow is intermittent.

 From high on the rim, the creek runs generally north, entering Gila County almost immediately.
 It continues north through the wilderness to the confluence of an intermittent stream in Calf Pen Canyon, which enters from the right.
 Turning west, the creek receives another intermittent stream from the right in Sandrock Canyon, at the head of Fossil Creek Canyon.
 Before it reaches Fossil Springs, the creek becomes the boundary between Gila County on the stream's left and Yavapai County on its right, and it remains the boundary all the way to the Verde River.

 The perennial stretches of the stream begin at Fossil Springs, at river mile (RM) 14 or river kilometer (RK) 23, in the Fossil Springs Wilderness of the Coconino National Forest at an elevation of about 4100 ft.
 Below the springs, the creek flows west and southwest, passing the remnants of a former dam.
 Unnamed intermittent streams enter from left and right.
 Before Fossil Creek reaches the former Irving Power Plant, it leaves the Fossil Springs Wilderness, and below the plant, it enters the Mazatzal Wilderness of the Tonto National Forest.
 Forest Road 708 (Fossil Creek Road) follows the creek for 2.5 mi along this stretch, crossing the creek once at Fossil Creek Bridge.

 After Cimarron Creek Wash enters from the right, Fossil Creek turns sharply south.
-In the next stretch, Stehr Lake is to the right and Deadman Mesa to the left.
+In the next stretch, Stehr Lakebed (dry) is to the right and Deadman Mesa to the left.
 Hardscrabble Creek enters from the left just before Fossil Creek turns west again and enters the Verde River.